jb-aero/CHVault/README.md

 #### void acc\_multiply(account\_name, to\_multiply):
 Multiplies the account balance by the given amount

-#### void acc\_remove(account\_name):
-Removes the specified account from the game - Currently unimplemented, due to lack of support in Vault.
-Calling this function will currently always throw an exception.

 #### void acc\_set(account\_name, value):
 Sets the account's balance to the given amount